tonyb486/cryptopals/README.md

 Obviously, don't actually use this code for anything real.

 All the solutions are in python3, and should only use standard libraries and PyCrypto.
-Consider them licensed under the MIT license, except for the data files, which are owned by the author of the individual excercise.
+Consider them licensed under the MIT license, except for the data files, which are owned by the authors of the individual excercises.

 See http://cryptopals.com/ for the challenges themselves.